cebamps/advent-of-code-2021/src/D21/README.md

 has won yet -- there is no postselection yet at that stage, and the states of the players are truly independent.
-Now if at one round some of the 2-player states reach a stopping condition (i.e., the player won), we can separate the states where this has happened from the one where it has not.
+Now if at one round some of the 2-player states reach a stopping condition (i.e., the player won), we can separate the states where this has happened from the ones where it has not.
 But since this separation only involves looking at the state of the player who just played, the total state remains in product form.
 Indeed, schematically, assuming p2 just played and before we apply postselection: